rwalters/prime_patterns/chain_of_responsibility.md

     end
 ```

-We don't actually want to return `nil`, that would just throw an error when we try to call `not_prime?` on it.
+We don't actually want to return `nil`, though, because that would just throw an error when we try to call `not_prime?` on it.
 We could add a test to see if our successor is `nil`, and return false if that's the case:

 ```ruby
     def not_prime?(number)